Probability distributions: True False questions

 Solution

-False in general, because \(X\) is not independent of itself.
+False.
+In general, because \(X\) is not independent of itself.

 People enter a shop such that the time \(X\) between any two consecutive customers is \(X\sim \Exp{\lambda}\) with \(\lambda=10\) per hour.
 Claim: \(\P{X > x} = e^{-\lambda x}\), for \(x\geq 0\).